10 Push Notification Best Practices for eCommerce Brands

 Getting more advanced - you can allow your customers to set their own optimal frequency.

-Balancing frequency is not an exact science, but by paying close attention to user feedback and interaction data, you can find a sweet spot that works best for your eCommerce business.
+The bottom line: Experimenting with different frequencies and monitoring customer reactions is an ongoing process.
+By paying close attention to user feedback and interaction data, you can find a sweet spot that works best for your eCommerce business.

 5. Personalization